 The delicious and reasonably-priced drinks make up for this fun, kitsch yet border-line grimy and dirty-looking classic in Treptow.
 But isn’t that everything you want in a pub, anyway?
 Barbie’s Deinhoff is definitely a worthy stop on any pub crawl of Berlin, with its own unique air of queer charm and the outrageous performance piece played out every so often.
 While it may not be considered a classical pub in other parts of Germany, it certainly is in the context of Berlin.

 Serving regional pub grub and pints of beer, Dicke Wirtin or the ‘Fat Landlady’ can be found on Savignyplatz in Charlottenburg.
 The wood panelled structure, outside terrace, cosy interior and knick knack covered walls make this the quintessential German pub.
 Expect food in generous portions, enabling you to handle more beer on tap.

 It can’t get any more German than the bar service dressed in traditional German dress, the kind everybody wears to get completely delirious at beer festivals like Oktoberfest.
 Hofbräu prides itself on its Bavarian offerings, from its bratwurst to its beer, to the in-house band singing regional tunes.

+Just a stone’s throw from the Bradenburger Tor is the unassuming Alt-Berliner.
 Cosy, traditional and discreet, the staff are friendly and chatty (a good opportunity to practice German with the aid of a little Dutch courage), and the food is fantastic.
 Try the omelette stuffed with spuds, pork, onions and cheese, and with a name like ‘Hoppel Poppel’ it’s hard to resist.

 Tucked away in Nikolaiviertel, the oldest and most charming quarter of the city, lies Zum Nussbaum or the ‘Nut Tree.’
 This teeny tiny pub only accommodates about 20 people, and besides the tasty local food and beverages, its size is its winning feature.
 This traditional tavern also comes with a long history, having been destroyed and then rebuilt again after WWII.

 Pub, Bar, German, Pub Grub, Vegetarian, Beer, Wine, Cocktails, $$$